pr1nglescan/pr1nglescan/README.md

 # I'm David Kuang (he/him), a CS-Math and Urban Studies student
-I'm excited to show you the neat little projects I've been working on recently!
+I'm excited to show you the projects I've been working on recently!

 ## 🔭 I’m currently working on:
-A food diary app.
-Mapping pedestrian-auto accidents.
+Machine Learning for New York's real estate market.
+GIS mapping applications.
 CS homework 🥲

 ## 🌱 I’m currently learning:
 C. Swift.
-Data science.
-And excel keyboard shortcuts!
+Sci-Kit Learn.
+And excel keyboard shortcuts always!

 ## ⚡ Fun fact:
 Competitive figure skater with the CU Figure Skating Club.
-Foodie at heart <3
+Foodie at heart

 <!--